adaazunigaa/Newer-JS-features/README.md

 -Spread with Array Literals
 -Spread with Objects
-    *Copies properties from one object into another object literal -Rest Params
+    *Copies properties from one object into another object literal -The Arguments Object
+    *Available inside every function
+    *It's an array-like object
+        -Has a length property
+        -Does not have array methods like push/pop *Contains all the arguments passed to the function *Not available inside of arrow functions!
+-Rest Params
--Destructing Arrays
+    *Collects all remaining arguments into an actual array -Destructing Arrays
 -Destructing Objects
 -Destructing Params